Copycat Merkts Sharp Cheddar Cheese Spread

 Copycat Outback Steakhouse Blue Cheese Dressing

 You really need to let this copycat Outback Steakhouse blue cheese salad dressing ‘get happy’ in the fridge for at least an hour before serving.
 I actually prefer to let it sit overnight.
 The flavors get blended as you wait, and the wait is worth it.
-If you taste the dressing just moments after you make it you might disappointed as it won’t have much flavor.
+If you taste the dressing just moments after you make it you might be disappointed as it won’t have much flavor.
 That flavor comes later, so be patient!

 More and more, I’ve been serving my salad dressings in the same little sauce cups I use for serving dipping sauces.
 I like them for wings and nuggets, and even chicken tenders.
 They have the added bonus of helping me control my serving size, something I need help with with this dressing for sure!